Acquisition Program Resources

 In addition, the Office of the Deputy Assistant Secretary of Defense for Systems Engineering (ODASD(SE)) represents DoD as a member of the U.S. Technical Advisory Group (U.S. TAG) for Subcommittee 7 (SC7), Software and Systems Engineering, of the International Organization for Standardization/ International Electrotechnical Commission (ISO/IEC) Joint Technical Committee 1 (JTC1), Information Technology.
 SC7 develops standards that encompass processes for Life Cycle Management for software and systems engineering.

-ISO/IEC 15288:2008 establishes a common framework for describing the life cycle of systems created by humans.
-It defines a set of processes and associated terminology.
+ISO/IEC/IEEE 15288 establishes a common framework of process descriptions for describing the life cycle of systems created by humans.
+It defines a set of processes and associated terminology from an engineering viewpoint.
 These processes can be applied at any level in the hierarchy of a system's structure.
 Selected sets of these processes can be applied throughout the life cycle for managing and performing the stages of a system's life cycle.
-This is accomplished through the involvement of all interested parties, with the ultimate goal of achieving customer satisfaction.
-ISO/IEC 15288:2008 also provides processes that support the definition, control and improvement of the life cycle processes used within an organization or a project.
-Organizations and projects can use these life cycle processes when acquiring and supplying systems.
-ISO/IEC 15288:2008 concerns those systems that are man-made and may be configured with one or more of the following: hardware, software, data, humans, processes (e.g., processes for providing service to users), procedures (e.g., operator instructions), facilities, materials and naturally occurring entities.
-When a system element is software, the software life cycle processes documented in ISO/IEC 12207:2008 may be used to implement that system element.
-ISO/IEC 15288:2008 and ISO/IEC 12207:2008 are harmonized for concurrent use on a single project or in a single organization.
+This is accomplished through the involvement of all stakeholders, with the ultimate goal of achieving customer satisfaction.
+ISO/IEC/IEEE 15288:2015 also provides processes that support the definition, control and improvement of the system life cycle processes used within an organization or a project.
+Organizations and projects can use these processes when acquiring and supplying systems.
+ISO/IEC/IEEE 15288:2015 concerns those systems that are man-made and may be configured with one or more of the following system elements: hardware, software, data, humans, processes (e.g., processes for providing service to users), procedures (e.g., operator instructions), facilities, materials and naturally occurring entities.
 This standard is available for purchase via ISO and agreement with IEEE.

 - ISO/IEC 26702: Systems Engineering—Application and Management